eetuhki/Philosophers/README.md

 Solving the classic [*Dining Philosophers*](https://en.wikipedia.org/wiki/Dining_philosophers_problem) problem in **C**, using **threads** and **mutex locks**.

 Picture this:
 Five philosophers sit around a circular table with a bowl of spaghetti.
 There's five forks, but each philosopher needs **two forks** to eat.

 Who gets the forks first?
 The hungriest philosopher of course!

 And remember philosophers need to sleep and do some thinking too..!

 ## Key concepts to tackle

 **Thread Management**
-  Creating and coordinating multiple threads safely **Mutex Synchronization**
+  Creating and coordinating multiple threads safely
+**Mutex Synchronization**
   Protecting shared resources (forks) from data race conditions
 **Deadlock Prevention**
-  Implementing strategies to avoid circular wait conditions **Resource Scheduling**
+  Implementing strategies to avoid circular wait conditions
+**Resource Scheduling**
+  Ensuring fair access to limited resources
+**Performance Optimization**
-  Ensuring fair access to limited resources **Performance Optimization**: Balancing efficiency with safety in concurrent systems
+  Balancing efficiency with safety in concurrent systems

 ## Solution

-⚡ **Zero Deadlocks**: Bulletproof synchronization strategy 🔄 **Fair Resource Distribution**: No philosopher starves 📊 **Real-time Monitoring**: Live status updates for each philosopher 🧠 **Memory Safe**: Valgrind-clean implementation
+⚡ **Zero Deadlocks**: Bulletproof synchronization strategy
+🔄 **Fair Resource Distribution**: No philosopher starves
+📊 **Real-time Monitoring**: Live status updates for each philosopher
+🧠 **Memory Safe**: Valgrind-clean implementation
 ⚙️ **Configurable Parameters**: Adjustable timing and philosopher count

 ## Installation